Popobawa: Origin and history

 As legendary creatures go, Popobawa is of fairly recent origin.

-Sightings of the popobawa only go back about fifty years; Parkin states that the first reports date back to 1965 on the island of Pemba, appearing shortly after that island's political revolution.
+Sightings of the popobawa only go back about sixty years; Parkin states that the first reports date back to 1965 on the island of Pemba, appearing shortly after that island's political revolution.
 Better-known sightings followed in 1970, and the creature resurfaced periodically in the 1980s, reaching a peak in 1995.
 Five years passed without a sighting, but the popobawa appeared briefly in 2000 and again in 2007.

 A popular origin story of Popobawa proposes that in the 1970s an angry sheikh released a Jinn to take vengeance on his neighbors.
 The sheikh lost control of the jinn, who took to demonic ways.
 It has been argued that because of Zanzibar's past as an Arab-run slave market, the story of Popobawa is an articulated social memory of the horrors of slavery (Parkin 2004).
 Many of the legends on Zanzibar came from the colonizers and traders of the past, including Arabs, Portuguese, Indians, Chinese, Britons, Persians and Africans.